 - Boost your mental wellbeing

 10-minute LBT workout for over 50s

-How many sets of each legs, bums and tums exercise to do
+How many sets of each legs bums and tums exercise should I do?

 Warm up first

 You should always warm your body up first before starting a workout.
 Warming up before a workout is paramount as it prepares your body physically and mentally for the upcoming exercise session.
 A good warm-up routine should: